EMAIL [email protected]

 I'm sometimes asked what tips I can offer would-be blues slide players.
 I'm self-taught and no expert.
 But here are some thoughts:

-* Try different tunings and decide which to concentrate on.
-I play slide in open E, open G, open D as well as in standard tuning.
-Each tuning has its own sound and technical challenges.
-Maybe the easiest is open D (or open E -- same thing with the notes up a tone).
+* Try different tunings.
+I play in open E, open G and open D as well as in standard tuning.
+Each tuning has its own feel and technical challenges.
+Open E is E B E G# B E.

 * It's not all about slide.
-Ideally, playing should combine chords, bass lines and single note runs both fingers and with the slide.
-I always mix finger fretting and slide playing in each tune.
-Playing slide alone can be beautiful...but restrictive.
+Play chords, bass lines and finger-style lead runs alongside the slide work.
+Playing slide alone can sound great but it's restrictive.

-* Use heavy gauge strings.
+* Use fairly heavy gauge strings.
 This will depend on the tuning you're using, your guitar and what your fingers can take.
 Generally, light strings don't allow for decent slide playing.
 Heavy strings sound gutsier, stay in tune better and respond well to the slide.
 Find the balance between sound and playability that suits you.

 * Slide vibrato is crucial -- "trembling" your slide finger as you play.
 It takes hard practice; you'll know when you're getting it right.

-* Choose a slide that suits you; there's no right and wrong and no need to use expensive "designer" slides.
-I used to favour glass -- including actual bottle necks -- but now I tend to use fairly heavy steel ones.
-A thin glass one is probably a good starting point for a beginner.
+* Choose a slide that suits you; there's no right or wrong.
+I used to favour glass -- including actual bottle necks -- but now I tend to use fairly heavy brass or copper.
+A thin glass slide can be good starting point.

-* You can use any finger but I think the little finger is best and it leaves your firsdt three fingers free for fretting.
+* You can use any finger but I think the little finger is best and it leaves your first three fingers free for fretting.